List of Coronation Street characters introduced in 2017: Abi Webster

+PC Jess Heywood

+PC Jess Heywood played by Donnaleigh Bailey, made her first appearance on the 25 October 2017.
+The character was introduced as the mentor and later on colleague for Craig Tinker (Colson Smith).
+She later helps Craig how to handle work life with OCD.
+Jess continued to make sporadic appearances, throughout 2021 to 2023.
+Mainly involved with the police or Craig.
+On 27 March 2025, it was revealed that Donnaleigh Bailey would reprise her role for Craig's exit storyline.

 Imran Habeeb

 Imran Habeeb, played by Charlie De Melo, made his first appearance on 17 November 2017.
 The character was introduced as Rana Nazir's (Bhavna Limbachia) brother for her wedding episodes.
 Producers later decided to promote the character to the main cast.
 On 2 March 2022, it was announced that de Melo has quit his role and Imran departed in the episode broadcast on 1 June 2022 when he dies of a cardiac arrest following a car crash.

 Imran attends his sister Rana's marriage to Zeedan Nazir (Qasim Akhtar).
 His presence at the wedding delights Rana's friend, Alya Nazir (Sair Khan), who he likens to a second sister, but irritates her boyfriend Luke Britton (Dean Fagan).
 While waiting for Rana to arrive, Imran comments that Zeedan's trainers look horrible and implies that they will not be suitable for the wedding.
 Imran lets Zeedan borrow his Italian leather shoes as a way of calming his nerves about the wedding.
 At the after party, Imran reveals to Rosie Webster (Helen Flanagan) that he is a solicitor, who specialises in criminal law.
 Rosie tells Imran that she works for fellow solicitor Adam Barlow (Sam Robertson).
 When Imran says that Adam is not as good as him, Rosie's sister Sophie Webster (Brooke Vincent) jokes that the two should meet as they would probably get along with each other.
 A month later, Imran moves to Coronation Street permanently after splitting up with his wife Sabeen.
 He soon starts working with Adam at his law firm.